PetmeetlyPetmeetly

 • ✗refuses a live video call that shows the specific puppy with its mother.

-• ✗prices the puppy far below the market and calls it a discount or a rehoming fee.
+• ✗prices the puppy far below the market and cannot say which health tests the parents had.

 • ✗will not show you the mother or where the litter is raised.